jaredpalmer/formik/README.md

 // ...
 ```

-#### Avoiding a Render Callback
+#### Avoiding new functions in render

-If you are like me and do not like render callbacks, I suggest treating React Native's `<TextInput/>` as if it were another 3rd party custom input element:
+If for a any reason you wish to avoid creating new functions on each render, I suggest treating React Native's `<TextInput/>` as if it were another 3rd party custom input element:

   - Write your own class wrapper around the custom input element
   - Pass the custom component [`props.setFieldValue`][`setFieldValue`] instead of [`props.handleChange`][`handleChange`]